statelyai/xstate/docs/guides/input.md

 });
 ```

-The input is then available in any action/service/guard, in the `meta` property.
+The input is then available in any action/service/guard, in the `meta` argument.

 ```ts
 const machine = createMachine(